shadowsocks/shadowsocks-rust/README.md

 Still under developing and waiting for the final release of rust-1.0.

-Currently implementation can only be built by rust-0.12-dev.
 It supports the following features:

 * CONNECT command
 * Crypto algorithms defined in `Cargo.toml`